Skip to main content

 The Commonwealth took control of wheat marketing and shipping.
 Federal income tax was introduced (1915), initially as a war measure.
 Government war loans funded the AIF.

-What is conscription debates?
+What are conscription debates?

 Show answer